 If you’re a classic car enthusiast, you understand the importance of keeping your car safe.
-No matter whether you’re traveling to a car show or getting specialized maintenance, you have to be a little more meticulous.
+Whether traveling to a car show or getting specialized maintenance, you have to be a little more meticulous.
 What about when you need to ship a classic car?

-We’ll guide you through the kinds of classic car transport options available to you, and the process for preparing your vintage vehicle for shipment.
+We’ll guide you through the kinds of classic car transport options available and the process for preparing your vintage vehicle for shipment.

 - Buying a new car for your collection